LLNL/axom/src/components/shroud/docs/reference.rst

   Print additional comments in generated files that may be useful for debugging.
   Defaults to *false*.

-library
-  The name of the library.
-  Used to name output files and modules.
-  The first three letters are used as the default for **C_prefix**.
-  Defaults to *default_library*.

 C_prefix
   Prefix added to name of generated C routines.